-Over the holidays, the couple will celebrate their first wedding anniversary.
-"Hopefully, we'll be out of quarantine and celebrate somewhere," Harris says.
+The couple celebrated their first wedding anniversary in January 2021.
+"Hopefully, we'll be out of quarantine and celebrate somewhere," Harris said.
 "We've been wanting to go to a few places in the US and keep it safe and healthy during this pandemic."

 Ali and Ashlyn's Registry Picks

 The pair, of course, used The Knot to plan the wedding from start to finish (registry included).
 "Our avenue was more what we can do activity-wise, Krieger expressed.
 "We've also done little house details here and there… cooked and been homebodies since the pandemic started."